cooklang/cooklang-org/content/cli/help.md

 ```
 Usage: cook recipe validate FILE...

-Validate the CookLang syntax of one or more CookLang recipe files
+Validate the Cooklang syntax of one or more Cooklang recipe files
 ```

 ### `prettify`